teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 ---

-<p class="big-text"><em>“Your clones are very impressive.
-You must be very proud.”</em> -- Obi Wan Kenobi.</p>
+<p class="big-text"><em>“Your clones are impressive.
+You must be very proud.”</em> – Obi Wan Kenobi.</p>

 - - -

-Copying Chun Li's 'head stomp' would be infringement, but copying Sagat’s 'tiger knee' would not, according to judge William Orrick in a 1994 copyright infringement case.
+Copying Chun Li's 'head stomp' would be infringement, but copying Sagat’s 'tiger knee' would not, according to judge William Orrick in a 1994 infringement case.
 Copyright law can appear arbitrary, and perhaps sometimes it is.
 For example, a New Jersey judge decided that copying the size of the Tetris game board (10x20) was infringement, while 4 months later, a Texas judge decided that copying the size of the Triple Town game board (6x6) was allowed.

 Overall, I think there is *some* method to the copyright madness, and it's best understood through the lens of the "Idea/Expression Dichotomy"